yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2020/index.md

 Anyone is welcome to help [expand the available language list.](https://www.transifex.com/yuzu-emulator/yuzu)

-For our command line or shortcut lovers.
-[Morph](https://github.com/Morph1984) adds [command line arguments.](https://github.com/yuzu-emu/yuzu/pull/5229) Current options are:
+For our command-line or shortcut lovers, [Morph](https://github.com/Morph1984) adds [command-line arguments.](https://github.com/yuzu-emu/yuzu/pull/5229) Current options are:

 - `yuzu.exe "path_to_game"` - Launches a game at `path_to_game`.
 - `yuzu.exe -f` - Launches the next game in fullscreen.